ironbar/arc25/docs/modeling/Iteration_19_search_with_BARC.md

 ## Conclusion

 We have validated that the BARC induction model has the ability to solve ARC tasks using code.
-This is a good baseline to compare against methods that combine search and test-time trainingºº    .
+This is a good baseline to compare against methods that combine search and test-time training.

 ## Next steps